thbst16/dotnet-statiq-beckshome-blog/input/posts/mermaid-in-statiq.md

 **Gantt Chart**

 Gantt charts for project management can be created via Mermaid as well.
-Although not suited for large, complex Gantt views, the simplifieid Mermaid charts are great for overall project status and an overview of activities and key dependencies.
+Although not suited for large, complex Gantt views, the simplified Mermaid charts are great for overall project status and an overview of activities and key dependencies.

 <pre data-enlighter-language="md">
 gantt